 CMU Career and Professional Development Center

-The Carnegie Mellon Career and Professional Development Center (CPDC) provides career consulting, coordinates professional development programming, and hosts career fairs throughout the academic year.
+The Carnegie Mellon University Career and Professional Development Center (CPDC) provides career consulting, coordinates professional development programming, and hosts career fairs throughout the academic year.
 Information on all available employment opportunities for CMU students and alumni can be accessed online through Handshake, the central recruiting tool for the Carnegie Mellon CPDC.

 Architecture students are introduced to the CPDC in the First Year Seminar course in the Fall semester and are assigned to CPDC Career Consultant Jimmy Fabrizio to assist with career and professional development during their time in the SoA.

 Each spring semester, the CPDC hosts the Creative Arts and Opportunities Conference (CAOC) career fair for students in the College of Fine Arts.
 CAOC attracts architecture, design, and technology companies to recruit our students for summer internships and full-time employment opportunities.